Associate Professor Shanton Chang

 - Murad A, Lederman R, Bosua R, Chang S, Wark J. Design Considerations for a Virtual Community of Practice for Health Practitioners: A Learner Centred Design Approach.
 27th Australasian Conference on Information Systems (ACIS).
 University of Wollongong.
 2016.

 - Pang C, Chang S, Verspoor C, Pearce J. Designing Health Websites Based on Users' Web-Based Information-Seeking Behaviors: A Mixed-Method Observational Study.
 JOURNAL OF MEDICAL INTERNET RESEARCH.
 Journal of Medical Internet Research.
 2016, Vol. 18, Issue 6.

-- Chang S, Von Imhoff M, Ustrup RI.
-Engineering and Information Technology: Challenges and Opportunities for Exchange Studies.
+- Chang S, Imhoff M, Ustrup SM.
+Engineering and information technology: Challenges and opportunities for exchange studies.
 Handbook of Research on Study Abroad Programs and Outbound Mobility.
-IGI Global.
 2016.
-Editors: Velliaris D, Coleman-George D.

 - Georgiou A, Pang C, Schaper LK, Verspoor C, Pearce J, Whetton S, Chang S. Finding and Exploring Health Information with a Slider-Based User Interface.
 24th Australian National Health Informatics Conference (HIC).
 IOS Press.
 2016, Vol. 227.